 FLOOD AWARENESS ON MIAMI BEACH

 This website and the Flood Awareness Guide were created to be your source to help reduce flood risk in Miami Beach.
 They provide knowledge and information for us all to plan and prepare, and act and adapt to reduce flood risk now and for years to come as a coastal community.
-Learn more about Miami Beach's Resiliency Communications Plan.
+Learn more about Miami Beach's Resiliency Communications Plan and Resiliency Strategy.

 The following fact sheets were created to provide focused information about flood risk and ways to reduce that risk.
 They share overall knowledge about the National Flood Insurance Program as well as important tips for target audiences like renters and prospective property owners.